airbus-seclab/diffware/README.md

 **Note:** The `--exclude-command` option of diffoscope is not mandatory, but it makes the output less noisy. `--diff-mask` can also prove quite useful to ignore versions strings or dates for example.

+In the end, we have obtained:
+* A list of files containing only the differences that matter to our use-case,
+* A quicker look at their content by running diffoscope on this script's output,
-These options can then be saved to a configuration file and later reused for other versions of OpenWRT so this work doesn't have to be done each time.
+* A set of options that can be turned into a config file and later reused for other versions of OpenWRT so this work doesn't have to be done each time.